ethereum/execution-apis/README.md

 This will output the file `openrpc.json` in the root of the project.
 This file will have all schema `#ref`s resolved.

-### Contributing

-The specification is written in [OpenRPC][openrpc].
-Refer to the OpenRPC specification and the JSON schema specification to get started.

 #### Testing